IrisBroadcast/ccm/CCM.DiscoveryApi/README.md

 ## Background

-Most IP codecs provide the users with &quot;phone books&quot;; these are static lists of SIP identities.
+Most IP codecs provide the users with "phone books"; these are static lists of SIP identities.
 While these lists are easy to use when the number of codecs is low and the users know what codecs are online and exactly where they are connected, a static phone book quickly becomes unintuitive as the number of codes increase.
 In instant messaging applications we have already become accustomed to seeing who we can call on screen and this is something that IP codecs could also provide.

 SIP is what makes this possible.
 Every codec registers to a SIP registrar server, this means that we know which codecs are powered up and connected.
 If all calls are sent through a central SIP proxy server we also know which codecs are busy or available.
 If each codec could access this information, the phone book could show only codecs that are available.